-Mars has geologic evidence of liquid water flowing on the surface throughout its history.
-At some point, around 3.8 billion years ago, a large part of Mars' atmosphere went away, along with the flowing liquid water that is now either found frozen in the polar caps and below the surface, or it escaped as water vapor along with the rest of the atmosphere into space.
-The Mars Atmosphere and Volatile EvolutioN (MAVEN) mission instrumentation will measure the rate of atmospheric escape.
-The Imaging Ultraviolet Spectrometer (IUVS) instrument onboard the MAVEN mission is designed, in part, to measure the hydrogen escape rate in the atmosphere.
-Since the hydrogen that is escaping comes from water in the atmosphere, knowing how much hydrogen existed throughout time will also help constrain the amount of liquid water Mars had flowing on the surface.
+Engineering Connection (Adapted from Retro Planet Red For High School Grades) Mars has evidence of liquid water flowing on the surface throughout its history.
+There are areas that look like dried up riverbeds, lakes, and even areas where it looked like oceans existed.
+At some point, around 3.8 billion years ago, a large part of Mars' atmosphere went away, along with the flowing liquid water.
+The flowing liquid water is now either found frozen in the polar caps and below the surface, or it escaped as water vapor along with the rest of the atmosphere into space.
+The Imaging Ultraviolet Spectrometer (IUVS) instrument onboard the MAVEN mission is designed to measure the hydrogen escape rate in the atmosphere.
+Since the hydrogen that is escaping comes from water (H2O) in the atmosphere, knowing how much hydrogen is escaping today will help us determine how much escaped throughout time and how much liquid water Mars had flowing on the surface in the past.